Multidimensional Model of Change (the MMC) is a meta-theoretical framework for structuring psychotherapy.

 Well, let me use a metaphor.
 Doing psychotherapy is a bit like preparing a dinner.
 Each cook uses a wide spectrum of measures: weight (of meat), volume (of water), number (of eggs), temperature (of steak), color (of tomatoes), ripeness (of bananas), hardness (of potatoes/cheese), freshness, bitterness, creaminess, crispness, stickiness, flavor etc. Some of the measures are used more frequently than others.
 And some dishes require the use of many of them, while other just a few.
 But no measure is better than the others in itself.
 The value of each depends on what kind of food is to be prepared.

-Similarly, various psychotherapeutic approaches propose various theoretical concepts, such as defense mechanisms, schemas, needs, reinforcements, attribution, theory of mind, locus of control, values, core beliefs, self-compassion etc. All those concepts are just various ways of describing human psychology.
+Similarly, various psychotherapeutic approaches propose various theoretical concepts, such as defence mechanisms, schemas, needs, reinforcements, attribution, theory of mind, mentalization, transference, locus of control, values, core beliefs, self-compassion etc. All those concepts are just various ways of describing human psychology.
 They originate from different theoretical models which offer different perspectives to look from at the same phenomena.
 And just like different measures used by cooks, different concepts are more or less handy when dealing with different issues within the broad filed of psychology.
 No concept is better than any other in itself, all depends on the context in which it is used and, of course, of our goals.